jimdigriz/oauth2-worker/README.md

 Interaction with the Web Worker is via a [Promise based interface](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that tries mimic the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API); requests will have a suitable HTTP `Authorization` header added to them.

+## Demo

+**N.B.** currently not working, need to hunt for a public OAuth2 provider that supports PKCE

+You will need Python 3 installed, but you should be able to just run:

+    ./demo.py

+Now open http://localhost:5000 in your browser, open developer tools and show the JavaScript console with the network panel.
+Now click on 'Login' and inspect the activity.

 ## Related Links

  * [OAuth 2.0 for Browser-Based Apps](https://datatracker.ietf.org/doc/draft-ietf-oauth-browser-based-apps/)